|

 Figure 4 Coaxial cylinders

-The task of calculating the capacitance of an arbitrary electrode configuration involves finding an integration of Poisson’s Law over the volume of interest.
+Capacitance of arbitrary electrode shapes The task of calculating the capacitance of an arbitrary electrode configuration involves finding an integration of Poisson’s Law over the volume of interest.
 Simple configurations with radial or rectangular symmetry can usually be solved--the solutions above are symmetric--but more complex shapes can be difficult.

+For asymmetric electrodes, approximate solutions are available.
+Field line sketching can produce an approximation of the orthogonal equipotential surfaces and flux lines, and capacitance is estimated by counting squares of the resulting sketch.
 Finite Element Analysis software available from Ansoft and others performs a rough equivalent to field line sketching.
 FEA programs can produce field line drawings in 2D or 3D as well as capacitance values accurate to a percent or less.

-Direct motion applications are common, with capacitive sensors used for non-contact measurement of angle, long-throw linear displacement, and sub-micron plate spacing.
+3 Motion detection Direct motion applications are common, with capacitive sensors used for non-contact measurement of angle, long-throw linear displacement, and sub-micron plate spacing.

 Several different arrangements of sensing electrodes are used, depending on the measurement job.
 For accurate measurement of small displacements, spacing variation is best, and for long throw applications, area variation is best.
 Three-electrode systems can improve performance, and many plates are used in parallel to increase capacitance.
 Multiple plates can be independently addressed to allow digital readout for better accuracy in long-throw applications.

-Spacing variation of parallel plates is often used for motion detection if the spacing change is less than the electrode size.
+3.1 Spacing variation Spacing variation of parallel plates is often used for motion detection if the spacing change is less than the electrode size.
 The parallel plate capacitance formula shows that capacitance is inversely related to spacing.
 This gives a conveniently large value of capacitance at small spacing, but it does often require signal conditioning which can compensate for the parabolic capacitance-motion relationship.
 This is easily done by measuring impedance rather than capacitance.

 Figure 5 Spacing variation

 Several sources of nonlinearity corrupt the performance of a simple parallel plate sensor.
-A simple
+A simple two-plate Z-axis sensor with same-sized plates will have unwanted sensitivity to • Transverse displacement in X or Y axes

-Transverse displacement sensitivity is easily handled by overlap or underlap
+Capacitive Sensors • Coupling from back of plate • Tilt Transverse displacement sensitivity is easily handled by overlap or underlap

 Figure 6 Overlap, underlap